Honey Queen Program: Participating states

-American Honey Queen and Princess candidates have hailed from the following states: Arkansas, California, Florida, Illinois, Indiana, Iowa, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, South Dakota, Tennessee, Texas, Washington, Wisconsin, and West Virginia.
+American Honey Queen and Princess candidates have hailed from the following states: Arkansas, Pennsylvania, California, Florida, Illinois, Indiana, Iowa, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, South Dakota, Tennessee, Texas, Washington, Wisconsin, and West Virginia.
 Additionally, there are states who have or have had active honey queen programs in the past, but whose queens have never competed for the American Honey Queen or Princess titles.

 Current Honey Queen and Princess

 The 2023 American Honey Queen is Selena Rampolla of Florida.
 The 2023 American Honey Princess is Allison Hager of Iowa.